Arithmetic dynamics: Number theoretic properties of preperiodic points

 The Uniform Boundedness Conjecture is not known even for quadratic polynomials F_{c}(x) = x^{2} + c over the rational numbers Q. It is known in this case that F_{c}(x) cannot have periodic points of period four, five, or six, although the result for period six is contingent on the validity of the conjecture of Birch and Swinnerton-Dyer.
-Poonen has conjectured that F_{c}(x) cannot have rational periodic points of any period strictly larger than three.
+Bjorn Poonen has conjectured that F_{c}(x) cannot have rational periodic points of any period strictly larger than three.

 Integer points in orbits

 The orbit of a rational map may contain infinitely many integers.
 For example, if F(x) is a polynomial with integer coefficients and if a is an integer, then it is clear that the entire orbit O_{F}(a) consists of integers.
 Similarly, if F(x) is a rational map and some iterate F^{(n)}(x) is a polynomial with integer coefficients, then every n-th entry in the orbit is an integer.
 An example of this phenomenon is the map F(x) = x^{−d}, whose second iterate is a polynomial.
 It turns out that this is the only way that an orbit can contain infinitely many integers.